minerbadd/MUSE/data/muse/MiningMUSE.md

 ### Zerobrane Studio (ZBS) for a Run and Debug Envronment

 There's not much left to do in setting up your development environment for MUSE but it's arguably the most important part.
-Making changes to MUSE will mostly involve running code and testing it in the Zerobrane IDE.
+Making changes to MUSE will mostly involve running code and testing it in the (very light weight) Zerobrane IDE.
 VSC analysis and source management is critical but not the main event.
 So, on to the main event:

 - Follow the installation directions for <a href="https://studio.zerobrane.com/" target="_blank">Zerobrane Studio</a>
 - Copy <a href="https://github.com/pkulchenko/ZeroBranePackage/blob/master/README.md" target="_blank">packages </a>:  `analyzeall.lua` and possibly `cloneview.lua` into the ZBS `package` directory